lasso-js/lasso/README.md

 The `lasso-require` plugin also supports [browserify shims](https://github.com/substack/node-browserify#compatibility) and [browserify transforms](https://github.com/substack/node-browserify/wiki/list-of-transforms).

 For more details on how the Node.js modules are supported on the browser, please see the documentation for the [lasso-js-samples/lasso-require](https://github.com/lasso-js/lasso-require) plugin.

+# Babel Support

+The [lasso-babel-transform](https://github.com/lasso-js/lasso-babel-transform) module provides support for transpiling JavaScript/JSX code using [babel](https://babeljs.io/).
+Please see the [lasso-babel-transform](https://github.com/lasso-js/lasso-babel-transform) docs for information on how to use that transform.

 # No Conflict Builds